patel-rutvik/weatherApp/README.md

-# weatherApp
+# Weather
-Live weather web app
+Repository for an upcoming Hackathon